What mushrooms look like are different. Beware, poisonous mushrooms: a selection of known species. Types by food type

 Popular edible mushrooms growing in large groups.
 They prefer to grow on tree trunks and stumps.

 Their hats are usually not large, their diameter reaches 13 cm.
-They can be yellow, gray-yellow, beige-brown in color.
+In color they can be yellow, gray-yellow, beige-brown.
 The shape is most often flat, but in some species they are spherical.
 The leg is elastic, cylindrical, sometimes has a ring.

 Raincoat